-Turkey's 15-year Africa Initiative Policy has increased economic cooperation, while also bringing political relations to the next level.
+Turkey's 18-year Africa Initiative Policy has increased economic cooperation, while also bringing political relations to the next level.
 The experience of Turkish businesspeople has been transferred to the region and it has contributed to the development of African countries.

 Turkey has been forging with Africa countries.
 While Turkey’s engagement with North Africa dates back to the time of the Ottoman Empire, Turkey has started to see more opportunities, particularly with trade and business, with countries south of the Sahara.
 The Turkish Government’s priority to engage with Africa has helped facilitate the growth of business and trade relations.
 Turkish SMEs have particularly started to invest as African markets have become more accessible.

 The Turkish Government has also used development aid to help facilitate commercial interactions.
 And the Turkish image and presence has been enhanced by the engagement of private companies, NGOs, and Turkish schools.

 In addition, Turkey has helped to create a significant number of jobs in Africa, unlike some other partnering countries who bring their own workers to Africa.
-In 2015, for instance, Turkish projects provided employment for 30,000 people in Ethiopia, which is the largest number of people employed by a foreign country.
+Human trafficking between Turkey and Africa has also increased.
+The number of Africans from Africa to Turkey has increased fourfold.